Benricheson101/csc-go-laundry-discord/README.md

 5. OPTIONAL: set up `room_rename.json` to rename any rooms

 > [!IMPORTANT]
 > Be mindful when setting `INTERVAL`.
-Because the API is not documented, I do not know what kinds of rate limits or anti-abuse systems are in place.
+Because the API is not documented, I do not know what kinds of rate limits they have.
 Too short of an interval with a large number of laundry rooms may cause issues.

 ## Goals